splitio/javascript-client/packages/splitio-engine/README.md

 The implementation of the engine was made using ES6, so in order to provide an easy way to run the code, we are transpiling to ES5.
-If you have an environment which provides some ES6 features, please do not hesitate un customize the building tuning the `babel` settings present in `package.json`.
+If you have an environment which provides some ES6 features, please do not hesitate in customize the building tuning the `babel` settings present in `.babelrc`.

 Reference: https://www.npmjs.com/package/babel-preset-node5

 ### `npm run watch` && `npm run watch-test`

-After run `npm run build` you could continue editing your code but needs monitoring tools to transpile on each file change.
-In order to allow this, just run the commands in a console.
+Run both commands if you want to automate the transpiling process while you edit your code.

 ### `npm test` && `npm test --coverage`